-Duggar Family News: Jinger Vuolo Wearing Pants On Rink Contradicts With Michelle Following Rules On Birthday
+Duggar Family News: Jinger Vuolo Wearing Pants On Ice Rink Contradicts Michelle’s Rules

 Her sisters, Jill and Jessa Duggar, have written about this modest dressing that the family enforces, saying how it upholds their values as Christians.

-“We do not dress modestly because we are ashamed of the body God has given us; quite the contrary,” Jill wrote according to Bustle.
+“We do not dress modestly because we are ashamed of the body God has given us; quite the contrary,” Jill wrote, according to Bustle.
 “We realize that our body is a special gift from God and that He intends for it to be shared only with our future husband… We avoid low-cut, cleavage-showing, gaping, or bare-shouldered tops; and when needed, we wear an undershirt.”

-Another item of clothing that their mother emphasizes on is wearing dresses and skirts, not pants or shorts.
+Their mother also emphasizes wearing dresses and skirts, not pants or shorts.
 Another component of the family dress code is for girls to be feminine.
 Whenever Duggar girls are shown on camera, they are seen wearing long skirts that fall below their knees.

-Ever since her wedding, Jinger has been the clothing rules to the wind.
+Ever since her wedding, Jinger has thrown the clothing rules to the wind.
 She has been favoring pants and shorts a lot more these days.
-She recently documented her trip to an ice rink with her husband and she showed that she no longer had qualms about wearing pants.
+She recently documented her trip to an ice rink with her husband, and she showed that she no longer had qualms about wearing pants.

 “The only Duggar with a mind of your own,” a fan commented underneath the picture.
 “Glad you got out of Arkansas!”